pixelc-linux/documentation/README.md

 will also lack stuff like patched up to date Mesa for proper X11 function and 3D acceleration, and you might have to connect a USB keyboard.

-A root filesystem for the Pixel C should bave at least the following:
+A root filesystem for the Pixel C should have at least the following:

 - `wpa_supplicant` for Wi-Fi, or ideally something like `NetworkManager` or maybe `connman`